bhk/build/example.md

 ## Introduction

-Here is an example command line session that introduces `build.mk` functionality.
+Here is an example command line session that introduces Minion functionality.
 You can follow along typing the commands yourself in the `example` subdirectory of the project.